fscek/moj-zet-app-guide/docs/index.md

 ## Usage & Validation Notes

 - **ZET Ticket Inspectors** generally just check for an **active ticket**.
-They do **not** compare your vehicle number to the actual vehicle, as this would be cumbersome.
+They do **not** compare your vehicle's number to the actual vehicle you're in, as this would be cumbersome.
   - A ticket is valid as long as it's for the correct zone and with enough remaining time at the moment of inspection.
 - **Current Observations** suggest that the ticket inspection system does **not** verify your code against the actual vehicle's number, due to potential syncing/technical issues with onboard ATRON computers or route changes.
+Therefore, this feature is not expected to be implemented in the near future.
   - More details on the ATRON system can be found [here](https://mreza.bug.hr/promo/atron-ov-kontrolni-centar-24236){:target="_blank" rel="noopener"}.
 - **GPS/Location:** If enabled, the app may use your phone's location to suggest a zone, but you can always set it manually.